 The brachial plexus is a network of nerves that transmits signals from the spine to the shoulder, arm, and hand.
-Brachial plexus injuries birth injuries cause damages - sometimes, but not always permanent - damage to those nerves.
+Brachial plexus birth injuries cause damage - sometimes, but not always permanently - to those nerves.

 These injuries are hard on children when they do not resolve.
 Half of all brachial plexus injuries result in complete paralysis of the arm.
-Other children who suffer this injury during childbirth struggle with poor movement, sensation loss, and unremitting pain in their arm.
+Other children who suffer this injury during childbirth struggle with poor movement, sensation loss, and unremitting pain in their arms.

 Our law firm also sees motorcycle and four-wheeler brachial plexus injury crashes.
 Brachial plexus injuries during childbirth often occur from excessive lateral traction on the infant's head during birth.
 Excessive traction to free the shoulder pulls the child's delicate head and can cause injuries to nerve roots, commonly the C5, C6, and C7 nerve roots of the brachial plexus.

 Infants delivered with excessive traction can suffer rupture or avulsion injuries.
 These are the most troubling.
-While our ability to repair brachial plexus injuries is improving, there is there little hope for a recovery from an avulsion or rupture without immediate surgery to reconnect the nerve network and the spine.Brachial Plexus Injuries and Medical Negligence
+While our ability to repair brachial plexus injuries is improving, there is little hope for a recovery from an avulsion or rupture without immediate surgery to reconnect the nerve network and the spine.Brachial Plexus Injuries and Medical Negligence

 Brachial plexus injuries are a leading cause of medical malpractice lawsuits and there is a very good reason.
 According to the medical literature, most obstetric brachial plexus birth injuries are related to excessive traction applied by an OB/GYN or midwife during the birthing process.
 Doctors often use excessive traction in a panic when the child's anterior shoulder initially became impacted on the pelvic bone.